Khadija-Khaled/House-Price-Prediction/README.md

 * Median price $450000.0
 * Standard deviation of prices: $367118.7031813723

-The following figures display the effect of each of the highly correlated features and the price on each other and on the price:
+The figures displayed in the notebook show the effect of each of the highly correlated features and the price on each other and on the price.

 A linear model was then created using SKlearn library with the result of RMSE = 189656.17504220724